Davisite

 Davisite is an exceedingly rare mineral of the pyroxene group, with formula CaScAlSiO6.
 It is the scandium-dominant member.
 It stands for scandium-analogue of other pyroxene-group members, esseneite, grossmanite and kushiroite.
 Davisite is one of scarce minerals containing essential scandium.

-Named after Andrew M. Davis, American meteoriticist and professor of astronomy and geoscience at the University of Chicago.
+It is named for Andrew M. Davis, an American meteoriticist and professor of astronomy and geoscience at the University of Chicago.

 Based on a synthesized sample, the mineral likely crystallizes in the monoclinic crystal system with space group C2/c.